declantcollins/homelab/tailscale-adguard-caddy/README.md

 ## Signing

 Firefox and Apple devices also require that certificates explicitly list all domains in the Subject Alternative Name (SAN) field.
 If a domain isn’t included there, the site won’t be trusted.
+It is also worth mentioning, for Apple, it isn't enough to install the certificate profile.
+You must also navigate to About -> Certificate Trust Settings and enable it from there.

 Here's what that would look like: